 RSCM Durham Area

 The RSCM Durham Area Committee has published its forthcoming season of events.
 They cater for all styles and interests.
 For each event, an individual poster will be produced which will give detailed information and timings.
-Please promote these events with members of your choir, music group, congregation and friends by displaying a poster on your notice board, adding events listings into your church magazine/pew sheet and by inviting others.
-More
+March and April and beyond in 2018 Read here

 Encore Publications has introduced me to June Nixon’s attractive arrangement of The Holly and the Ivy, based on a traditional French tune.
-This was featured in the Festival of Nine Lessons and Carols broadcast on BBC radio from King's College, Cambridge, last Christmas Eve.
+This was featured in the Festival of Nine Lessons and Carols broadcast on BBC radio from King's College, Cambridge, a couple pof years ago.
 Her carol was also included in the traditional televised celebration, Carols from King's.
 Interestingly it is in a minor key finishing with a major cadence.
 You can hear it on YouTube here This is with organ accompaniment but the composer’s orchestral version is available from the publisher.

 Concert venues in the North East